reevoo/reevoo.github.io/_posts/2014-07-30-git-bisect-for-great-good.markdown

 :040000 040000 e0c9cafab1f78e85999157673df033dd8e114d75 efba95d94ed3d61def9ce6a2bd6a16027c6bd2da M      lib
 ~~~

-Git bisect is performing a binary search, rather than testing every revision in turn.
-Git held our hand and
+Git bisect performs a binary search, rather than testing every revision in turn.
+Git holds our hand and
-led us down a path that meant we only had to test four times to be sure what caused the bug, sure here we only
+leads us down a path that means we only had to test four times to be sure what caused the bug.
+In this instance we only
-had seven revisions to test, but this would certainly save some time with a bigger list to wade through.
+had seven revisions to test, but this would certainly be a time saver with a bigger list of commits to wade through.

 ## More fun with bisect
-Git Bisect has a few more nice features that might be useful to you.
+Git Bisect has a few other nice features that might be useful to you.

-There are a couple of commands that can help you to see what is going on as git leads you though the
+There are a couple of commands that can help you see what is going on as git leads you through the
-commit history. `git bisect view --stat` will show you a git log style list of candidate revisions remaining,
+commit history. `git bisect view --stat` will show you a git-log-style list of candidate revisions remaining.
-you should see this shrink as you start to test and narrow the search down.
+You should see this shrink as you start to test and narrow the search down.
 If you want to see what
-you have done in your bisect session so far, `git bisect log` will show you a list of the revisions
+you have done in your bisect session so far, `git bisect log` shows a list of the revisions
 you have marked good and bad.

-If for some reason you don't want to test a particular commit, perhaps the code won't run for a reason
+If, for some reason you don't want to test a particular commit, perhaps the code won't run for a reason
-unrelated to the bug you are chasing, you can `git bisect skip` and git should give you another nearby
+unrelated to the bug you are chasing, you can `git bisect skip` and git will give you another nearby
 commit to test.

 When you are all done with bisect `git bisect reset` will clear your bisect history and check out